Chima-01/alx-low_level_programming/0x03-debugging/README.md

 C- Debbugging
-discovering various ways to fix bugs in your code
+discovering various ways to fix bugs in your source code